All Products

 GENERATE_SERIES

-A set of numeric values of the same data type as input parameters is returned.
+Return type: A set of values with the same data type as the input parameters.

 SELECT GENERATE_SERIES(2, 4);